If you are interested in financial freedom, then you are in the right place.

 But it also has many sub-themes.
 It is anti-consumerism, pro-individual responsibility, pro-social mobility, pro-rationality, pro-free speech, pro-environment, pro-health and pro-masculinity.

 This is an unconventional mix and so it’s not for everyone.
-It’s aimed at independent free-thinkers; this is not a cult and it’s not an echo-chamber.
+It’s for free-thinkers and grown ups.

-It’s not a FIRE blog.
+It’s not really an early retirement blog.
 The whole idea of never working again is overdone.
 Once you have runway and are happy working on your own terms, you have won the game.
 You do not need the magic 25x to win.
 That is just The Hook.

 Money is just a means to an end; freedom is the goal.
 If you could only choose health or wealth, you would be better off with health.
 Fortunately you can have both.
 So everything on the blog will help you become healthier and wealthier and more free.

-Unfortunately, society seems to be set up to encourage weakness and consumption.
+Unfortunately, society seems to encourage weakness and consumption.
 Most anxieties in The West have biochemical root causes (coupled with poor mindset).

 How to reduce financial anxiety in 5 simple steps: